-BAI: This is a scale developed by Beck et al. in 1988 to determine the frequency of anxiety symptoms experienced by individuals.16 The Turkish validity and reliability study was performed by Ulusoy et al. in 1998.23 The scale consists of 21 questions in a 4-point Likert structure, where each question is
+BAI: It is a scale developed by Beck et al. in 1988 to determine the frequency of anxiety symptoms experienced by individuals.
+The Turkish validity and reliability study was performed by Ulusoy et al. in 1998.
+The scale consists of 21 questions in a 4-point Likert structure, where each question is scored between 0 and 3.
+Higher scores indicate more severe anxiety.
+In our study, those with a scale score of 7 and below were considered those without anxiety, and those with a score above seven were considered those with anxiety.

-ACR 2016 Fibromyalgia Diagnostic Criteria:

-Criteria: This is a set of diagnostic criteria developed for the diagnosis of fibromyalgia and created because of the revision of previously used diagnostic criteria.
+ACR 2016 Fibromyalgia Diagnostic Criteria: It is a set of diagnostic criteria developed for the diagnosis of fibromyalgia and created as a result of the revision of previously used diagnostic criteria.
 It consists of two parts, the widespread pain index (WPI) and the symptom severity scale (SSS).
-It

-In the evaluation of the widespread pain index, areas of continuous pain in the last seven days were marked in five body areas (upper left, upper right, lower left, lower right, axial) and 19 body regions (both jaws, shoulder, upper arm, lower arm, hip, upper leg, lower leg, and neck, upper back, lower back, chest, abdomen).
+In the evaluation of the widespread pain index, areas of continuous pain in the last seven days are marked in five body areas (upper left, upper right, lower left, lower right, axial) and 19 body regions (both jaws, shoulder, upper arm, lower arm, , hip, upper leg, lower leg, and neck, upper back, lower back, chest, abdomen).
 Each region counts as one point.
 The total score ranges from 0 to 19.
-For a diagnosis of widespread pain, pain must be present in at least 4 out of 5 body areas (jaw, chest, and abdominal pain are not considered in the widespread pain group by themselves).11
+For a diagnosis of widespread pain, pain must be present in at least 4 out of 5 body areas (jaw, chest, and abdominal pain are not considered in the widespread pain group by themselves).

 The symptom severity scale assessment consists of two parts.
-In the first part, patients scored the severity of their fatigue, waking unrefreshed, and cognitive symptoms in the last week between 0 and 3.
-In the second part, patients scored symptoms of headache, lower abdominal pain or cramping, and depression in the past six months (0=none, 1=yes).
-The total score ranges from 0 to 12.11
+In the first part, patients score the severity of their fatigue, waking unrefreshed, and cognitive symptoms in the last week between 0 and 3.
+In the second part, patients score symptoms of headache, lower abdominal pain or cramping, and depression in the past six months (0=none, 1=yes).
+The total score ranges from 0 to $12.^{11}$

-In the evaluation of the Fibromyalgia Severity Scale (FSS), WPI and SSS scores were collected.
+In the evaluation of the Fibromyalgia Severity Scale (FSS), WPI and SSS scores are collected.
 The total score ranges from 12 to 31.
 A higher score indicates greater disease severity.
 The total score must be greater than 12 for a diagnosis of fibromyalgia.
-WPI ≥7 and SSS score ≥5, or WPI=4-6 and SSS score ≥9 suggest a diagnosis of fibromyalgia.
+WPI $\geq$ 7 and SSS score $\geq$ 5, or WPI=4-6 and SSS score $\geq$ 9 suggest a diagnosis of fibromyalgia.

-FIQR: This is a questionnaire developed by Bennett et al. in 2009 to evaluate functional limitations and disability due to fibromyalgia.17 The Turkish validity and reliability study of the questionnaire was conducted by Ediz et al. in 2011.24 The questionnaire, which consists of 21 questions in total, consists of three parts: function, overall impact, and symptoms.
+FIQR: It is a questionnaire developed by Bennett et al. in 2009 to evaluate functional limitations and disability due to fibromyalgia.
+The Turkish validity and reliability study of the questionnaire was conducted by Ediz et al. in 2011.
+The questionnaire, which consists of 21 questions in total, consists of three parts: function, overall impact, and symptoms.
 The answers to each question are marked on a scale from 0 to 10.
 The total score is calculated by summing the results by dividing the score of the first section by three, the score of the second section by one, and the score of the third section by two.
-Higher scores indicate a more fibromyalgia-related disability.^{17,24}
+Higher scores indicate a more fibromyalgia-related disability.